Nunsense: Sequels

-Besides the original production, cast recordings of the first three sequels and a London production were released.

 Spin-offs

 In addition to the above sequels are three spin-off shows.

 Since 1995 a German adaptation under the German title "Non(n)sens" was staged by Benjamin Baumann in the city of Hanau.
 Within 15 years it attracted more than 120.000 visitors in a total of 544 plays.

 Nunsense A-Men, the original show with all the characters portrayed by men in drag, was staged in Brazil as Novicas Rebeldes before transferring to New York City in 1998.
 It premiered in Buenos Aires as "Suspiros de monja", in 2000.

 A new version named Nunsense: The Mega-Musical Version is a remake of the original featuring additional songs, lines, and characters.

 Sister Robert Anne's Cabaret Class opened at the Playhouse on the Green in Bridgeport, Connecticut, and was an enormous hit.
 Deborah Del Mastro starred as Sister Robert Anne, with musical direction by Leo P. Carusone.
 The "One-Nun-sense Musical" featured songs introduced by Sister Robert Anne from the many previous "Nunsense" shows, but also included two new songs from "Nunset Boulevard".
 Approaching the audience as a class of students interested in creating their own cabaret act, the premise allowed for much audience interaction, and as in all the "Nunsense" shows, much humor.

 In 2008, the Brazilian singer Xuxa (pronounced Shoo Sha) did a Christmas special based on Nunsense, with the name Xuxa E As Noviças (English: Xuxa and the novices).
 All the songs were translated from Nunsense (except "Amém" (Amen) and "Lua de Cristal").
 The story is also based on Nunsense.
 It had Xuxa, Rosa Marya Colin, Sylvia Massari, Marília Pêra and Fafy Siqueira in cast.